Kris143k/localrepo/README.md

-# this is a local repistory
+# this is a local repository